Power of Attorney

 The Pennsylvania legislature passed Act 95 of 2014 in 2014 (2014, July 2, P.L.
 855, No. 95).
 This act amended Title 20 of the Pennsylvania Statutes and had a major effect on powers of attorney in Pennsylvania.
 The majority of this act is codified at 20 Pa.C.S. §§ 5601-5612.

 Additional statutes related to powers of attorney may be included in other areas of the Pennsylvania Statutes.
 See the Tables volumes of the print Purdon's Pennsylvania Statutes for the correlation table that lists additional statute sections related to this act.
 Additionally, use the index volumes or conduct a search to find relevant statutes.
 For where to find Pennsylvania statutes, see the Pennsylvania Statutes guide.

-For those looking for materials prior to the enactment of Act 95, search the Jenkins' catalog for Pennsylvania power* of attorney* and limit the results to Closed Stacks.
+For those looking for materials prior to the enactment of Act 95, search the Jenkins' catalog for Pennsylvania power* of attorney* and limit the results to Historic.

 Advance Healthcare Directives and Living Wills

 An advance directive is "[a] document that takes effect upon one's incompetency and designates a surrogate decision-maker for healthcare matters.
 The Uniform Health-Care Decisions Act (1993) states that the power of attorney for healthcare must be in writing and signed by the principal.
 Unless otherwise stated, the authority is effective only upon a determination that the principal lacks capacity, and it ceases to be effective once the principal regains his capacity.
 The agent must make decisions in accordance with the principal's relevant instructions, if there are any, or in the principal's best interests. — Also termed power of attorney for healthcare; healthcare proxy."
 Advance Directive, Black's Law Dictionary (10th ed.
 2014).